Electric sail: Development history

 Academy of Finland has been funding electric sail development since 2007.

 To test the technology, a new European Union-backed electric sail study project was announced by the FMI in December 2010.
 The EU funding contribution was 1.7 million euros.
 Its goal was to build laboratory prototypes of the key components, it involved five European countries and ended in November 2013.
 In the EU evaluation, the project got the highest marks in its category.
 An attempt was made to test the working principles of the electric sail in low Earth orbit in the Estonian nanosatellite ESTCube-1 (2013-2015), but there was a technical failure and the attempt was unsuccessful.
 The piezoelectric motor used to unfurl the sail failed to turn the reel.
 In subsequent ground-based testing, a likely reason for the failure was found in a slipring contact which was likely physically damaged by launch vibration.

 An international research team that includes Janhunen received funding through a 2015 NIAC Phase II solicitation for further development at NASA's Marshall Space Flight Center.
 Their research project is called 'Heliopause Electrostatic Rapid Transit System' (HERTS).
 The Heliopause Electrostatic Rapid Transit System (HERTS) concept is currently being tested.
 For HERTS, it might take only 10 to 15 years to make the trip of over 100 astronomical units (15 billion kilometers).
 In the HERTS concept, multiple, 20 kilometer or so long, 1 millimeter thin, positively charged wires would be extended from a rotating spacecraft.

-A new satellite launched in June 2017, the Finnish Aalto-1 nanosatellite, currently in orbit, will test the electric sail for deorbiting in 2019.
+A satellite launched in June 2017, the Finnish Aalto-1 nanosatellite, was meant to test an electric sail for de-orbiting in 2019.
+The sail unfortunately failed to deploy, and the satellite naturally decayed and burned up in the atmosphere in 2024.

 In 2017, Academy of Finland granted Centre of Excellence funding for 2018–2025 to a team that includes Janhunen and members from universities, to establish a Finnish Centre of Excellence in Research of Sustainable Space.